kenilt/go-wordwise-creator/README.md

 And the phonemes data from this project https://github.com/open-dict-data/ipa-dict
 And use Google stranslate to prepare resource for vietnamese meaning

+**WARNING: DO NOT, UNDER ANY CIRCUMSTANCES, DELETE THE FILES FOR THE SOURCE FORMAT.
+ALWAYS KEEP THE ORIGINAL FORMAT FOR YOUR BOOKS**

 ## Milestones
 - [x] Port basic features from php project
 - [x] Support config output type
 - [x] Support stemming words
-- [ ] Support pronunciation symbols
+- [x] Support pronunciation symbols
-- [ ] Support Eng - Viet by input config
+- [x] Support Eng - Viet by input config
 - [ ] Support the meaning of pharse
 - [ ] Improve the performance by using multiple threads